Jaeiya/hashimg/README.md

 ### Accuracy

 As long as an image file has exactly the same dimensions and data as another image, it will be found to be a duplicate.
-This means that images which have the same _visual_ appearance, can't necessarily be distinguished by the program.
+This means that images which have the same _visual_ appearance, will **not** necessarily be distinguished by the program.
 If you have two images that are _visually_ identical, but one is larger than the other, there's no way for the program to know that they're identical because their **data** is not identical.

 So while it may be virtually impossible to get false positives (flagging images that are dupes, but are not), it will **literally** be impossible to find duplicates among only the _visually_ identical, if